 At least publicly, the response by the BPD to the “Danger Zone” investigation has been muted.

 In a letter to the IG, Commissioner Michael Harrison outlined several procedural changes and a promise.

 He said that management personnel will visit the marine unit “multiple times per week” and will make sure all personnel “have the necessary skills and training to properly fulfill the unit’s responsibilities.”

 The unit’s supervisor (presumably Roepcke) will now be “responsible for submitting a weekly calendar to management which outlines events for which the marine unit participates.”

-The IG report will be forwarded to the Public Integrity Bureau for possible disciplinary action, Harrison also said.
+Most significantly, the IG report “has been forwarded to [the] Public Integrity Bureau for appropriate disciplinary action,” Harrison wrote.